 Cenote rules: how to respect the environment when you visit a cenote

-I always like to recommend some common and easy practice that respect the environment and help preserving it.
+I always like to recommend some common and easy practices that respect the environment and help preserve it.
 Even if it’s just a grain of sand, everything helps.
 And it’s nice to know that we can contribute.

 - sunscreen or repellent are prohibited before bathing in the cenotes